mjhea0/sublime-setup-for-python/readme.md

 ### Create a Custom Settings File

 You can fully configure Sublime Text using JSON-based settings files, making it easy to transfer, or synchronize, your customized settings to another system.
-Simply upload your settings files to [Dropbox](https://github.com/miohtama/ztanesh/blob/master/zsh-scripts/bin/setup-sync-sublime-over-dropbox.sh) and load them from there to sync all your machines.
 First, we need to create our customized settings.
 It's best to create a base file for all enviornments as well as language-specific settings files.

 1. To set up a base file click **Sublime Text > Preferences > Settings - User**.
 Add an empty array to the file and add your settings within the array, including a comma after each one but the last.